Recalling a Masai Mara Safari in Colourful Photo Restoration

 Learning Swahili

-The charming Masai waiters at Kichwa Tembo tented camp tried to teach me Swahili and I can still remember a few words to this day.
-They were far more successful at teaching me Swahili than I was at teaching them English, as was obvious at dinner one evening.
-I asked what was for dessert.
-The answer was ‘Lamb scramble’, which turned out to be ‘Apple Crumble’.
+The charming Masai waiters at Kichwa Tembo tented camp tried to teach me Swahili, and I can still remember a few words to this day.
+That they were far more successful at teaching me Swahili than I was at teaching them English, became obvious at dinner one evening.
+I asked the waiter what was for dessert.
+He replied ‘Lamb scramble’.
+We waited in anticipation.
+When it arrived, it turned out to be ‘Apple Crumble’.

 I learned so much in that short week.
-To respect the wilderness and not just to enjoy its beauty.
+I learned to respect the wilderness and not just to enjoy its beauty.
 And I learned a little about the Masai people and how proud they were of their traditions and culture.
 How happy they were to share and welcome us into their world, as long as we respected it.

 I began to understand that it is not our place to determine their future or try and change their world to the way we see it.
 Visiting their small villages, a collection of mud huts (enkang), encircled by a hedge of acacia thorns to keep lions from attacking their cattle, was a humbling experience.